 Literature reflects the aspects of life.
 It is the vehicle of ideas and views that takes the shape of immortality and is accepted universally.
-Human society is a complex organization where human beings interact with each other according to the roles assigned to them by society.
 Great literature not only provides an overview of discrimination, class exploitation, gender inequality, and injustice but also reveals the intricacy of the journey that depicts society's reality.
 Dalit literature is a genre of life.
 Dalit literature is considered an outlet for experiences full of atrocities that Dalits have faced for ages.
-According to the varna system, Dalits in India have tolerated a lot of humiliation on account of belonging to the so-called low communities.
-Even though there is a huge treasure of Dalit literature available in India, its presence has not yet gained the recognition that it deserves.
-However, it has often been observed that social justice cannot be achieved unless gender justice is attained in society.
+In the varna system, Dalits have tolerated a lot of humiliation on account of belonging to the so-called low communities.
 In Indian society, scheduled caste women, compared to men, face more traumatic experiences due to their gender (being a woman) and rigid caste system.
 Dalit women are considered as physically impure and untouchable.
 The feeling of aversion towards them sanctions exploitation and social exclusion at every level of life.
 They face exploitation by the upper caste women, the upper caste men, and their own caste male members.
 Dalit literature digs deep into the socially underprivileged people and puts emphasis on the socio-political status of the downtrodden and the browbeaten beings.
 The autobiographies written by females depict the contemporaneous plight of the dependency of women in society.
-Since the genesis of human civilization, there has been an agenda concerning male dominance and female suppression.
-The Almighty has created both male and female (boy and girl) with the same five basic elements: Earth, Water, Fire, Air, and Space.
-They are categorized based on their biological differences.